Mining equipment maintenance and worker safety

 The implementation of their Hardcat solution addressed WHS/OH&S issues around the management of respirators.
 Hardcat’s continued use has promoted greater efficiencies and time-savings in the issue, return and maintenance of worker respirators within a storeroom environment.
 Enabling staff to dedicate more of their time to other aspects of their jobs.

-One version – single source of truth
+One version – a single source of truth

 BHP Billiton Nickel West has the benefit of a comprehensive asset register which provides clear accurate visibility of their assets and equipment while providing highly detailed tracking of all maintenance work carried out on these assets.